Dream-World-Coder/sortalgo.space/content/chapters/stable-and-unstable-sort.md

 - If adjacent elements are compared and swapped then its going to be stable.
 	- In [Bubble Sort](bubble-sort), we compare adjacent pairs, so for similar values, first item is going to process and place first, thus stable.
 	- In [Insertion sort](insertion-sort) also adjacent pairs are compared & swapped.
 	- In [Merge Sort](merge-sort), the merge function compares two sub arrays element by element and puts in a temporary array & later copies them.
-During the merge step, <mark>when two elements are equal, we always take from the left subarray first,</mark> and for individual subarrays order is always left to right.
+During the merge step, <u>when two elements are equal, we always take from the left subarray first,</u> and for individual subarrays order is always left to right.
 This ensures the earlier element is placed first, thus preserving the original order.

 - If elements are abruptly picked and compared, then it is going to be unstable.
 	- In [Selection Sort](selection-sort) we find the minimum element and swap it with the current element.
 This long-distance swap can move an equal element past its duplicate, breaking the original order.